timofeysie/Vincent/README.md

 The app is being hosted for development by Cloud9 and is live at [Vincent](https://vincent-timofeysie.c9.io/app/)

 See the Getting Started section below for detailed installation instructions.

+## Features to implement
+* hide the image onload, use a splash screen (preload) or a loading bar
+* stop user from loading a new image without guessing, or give one 'pass' option
+* title for browse artstis
+* facebook like
+* share on social media/email link to painting
+* rounds with increasing difficulty
+* difficulty level on paintings (keep track of correct/incorrect scores by painting and then calculate a difficulty rating based on this)
+* history of game paintings (is: scroll back to the previous 20 pictures, or show a thumbnail field)
+* if the view is collapsed, then choosing an artist should collapes the left view

 ## The Seed